libreForms/libreForms-flask/README.md

 ```

 ## extensibility
 If you'd like to extend the content of ```libreforms/forms/__init__.py```, you can do so by adding a file called ```libreforms/forms/add_ons.py```.
-This file should replicate the structure of __init__.py by defining a dictionary called ```forms``` conforming to the above API.
-The default behavior is for this dictionary to overwrite the ```forms``` dictionary defined in __init__.py.
+This file should replicate the structure of `__init__.py` by defining a dictionary called ```forms``` conforming to the above API.
+The default behavior is for this dictionary to overwrite the ```forms``` dictionary defined in `__init__.py`.
 However, if for some reason it is preferrable to append the dictionary, this is stored in a dictionary called forms_appended (which can be called by importing from libreforms.forms.forms_appended instead of libreforms.forms.forms).

 ## selectors

-libreForms allows users to tailor the data in their dashboards and tables using GET variabes.
+libreForms allows users to tailor the data in their dashboards and tables using GET variabes as selectors.
 For example, when you define a dashboard for a given form, you need to set a dependent variable.
 However, this can be overridden by passing the ```?y=field_name``` GET variable in the browser.
 Likewise, you can tailor tabular data by passing the ```?FIELD_NAME=VALUE``` GET variable in the browser.
 Put another way, if a table has a field called ```Sub-Unit``` and another called Fiscal_Year, and you would like to tailor the table to only show data for the Finance sub-unit in the 2021 fiscal year, then you could pass the following GET variables: ```?Sub-Unit=Finance&Fiscal_Year=2021``` to select only this data.

 ## database
 If you elect to password protect your database, which is recommended, you should drop a file in the application home directory named ```dbpw``` and ensure that the ```libreforms``` user has read access.

+## dashboards
 Right now, only line graphs are supported.
 In the future, the project plans to allow arbitrary dashboard configurations.

 ## dependencies
 This application has a few dependencies that, in its current form, may be prone to obsolescence; there is an issue in the backlog to test for, among other things, obsolete dependencies.
 In addition to the standard requirements, like Python3, Python3-Pip, Python3-Venv, and MongoDB, here is a list of dependencies that ship with the application under the static/ directory:

 ```